TN 19 (03-93)

 Explain, if appropriate, that any reimbursement checks due the enrollee from the carrier will be sent directly to the enrollee as long as he/she is capable of managing financial affairs.

 If the enrollee receives RSDI checks, ask the relative or friend to notify SSA promptly if the enrollee's condition deteriorates so that he/she might need help in managing benefits.

 REMINDER: Stress that, although beneficiaries are encouraged to get help if they need it, this does not relieve the beneficiary of the responsibility for paying premiums promptly, and for claiming reimbursement promptly and properly.
 (See HI 01001.225.)

 4. Selecting premium payer for enrollee

-If a nonbeneficiary enrollee's premiums must be paid by remittance, and it appears advisable or necessary to send the enrollee's premium notices to the relative or friend in order to ensure continuance of the SMI enrollment, see HI 01001.225 for information on completing the HCFA-2384, Third Party Premium Billing Request.
+If a nonbeneficiary enrollee's premiums must be paid by remittance, and it appears advisable or necessary to send the enrollee's premium notices to the relative or friend in order to ensure continuance of the SMI enrollment, see HI 01001.225 for information on completing the CMS-2384, Third Party Premium Billing Request.